ska-telescope/ska-integration-test-harness/docs/src/getting_started.rst

 simplify your interaction with such a test harness.
-Inspecting the facade implementations is a good way to explore the mechanisms behind the test harness, the interaction with the actual Tango devices and the verified conditions in case you enable the synchronization.
+Inspecting the facade implementations is a good way to explore the mechanisms behind the test harness, the interaction with the actual Tango devices and the verified conditions in case you enable the synchronisation.

 Your fixtures code may look like this: